juancumbeq/platzi-react-with-vite-tailwind/README.md

 ## [SHOWING PRODUCTS IN PRODUCTDETAIL]()

-Once the product detail component is rendered it is important to show the product information, in order to do that, inside the context file another global state is created and exported inside the value object.
+Once the Product Details component is rendered, it is important to show the product information.
+To achieve this, another global state is created inside the context file and exported within the value object.

 Context: